 Short Story by Percival Campoamor Cruz

-The art of ballet as practiced by Tatiana was the creation of graceful, impressive, awesome forms and movements, the projection of the body, arms, feet and the total person as an object of art interacting with airspace and gravity with the goal of delivering a story and a unique experience to an audience.
+Ballet to Tatiana was the creation of graceful, impressive, awesome forms and movements, the projection of the body, arms, feet and the total person as an object of art interacting with airspace and gravity with the goal of delivering a story and a unique experience to an audience.

 According to the yogis, one of human beings’ five life forces was buoyancy or udana vayu.
 A living person was buoyant and the one who could master this force could levitate.